 Cross-Spectrum Acoustics (CSA) has performed a variety of noise and vibration measurement and analysis tasks.
 Our projects have ranged from major acoustical assessments to simple on-site consultations.
 Below is a sample of our work:

-CSA is currently working on the noise and vibration portion of the Merced-Fresno segment of the California High-Speed Rail Project (CA HSR).
+CSA worked on the noise and vibration portion of the Merced-Fresno segment of the California High-Speed Rail Project (CA HSR).
 The CA HSR project is the largest high-speed rail project in the United States.
-The Merced-Fresno portion is one of two segments applying for ARRA funding, and will be the first two through the environmental process.
-The Merced-Fresno segment consulting team has been at the forefront of policy and process formation for the entire project.
-CSA staff have worked on the analysis of the noise and vibration data, directed the modeling of the impacts and written the noise and vibration technical report and EIS/EIR section.
+The Merced-Fresno portion was one of two segments applying for ARRA funding, and was the first through the environmental process.
+The Merced-Fresno segment consulting team was at the forefront of policy and process formation for the entire project.
+CSA staff worked on the analysis of the noise and vibration data, directed the modeling of the impacts and wrote the noise and vibration technical report and EIS/EIR section.
 CSA staff also developed the project wide noise and vibration mitigation guidelines, used by the consultant teams on all the project segments.

-CSA staff have been instructors for the FTA’s noise and vibration impact assessment training courses for over 10 years, with the most recent courses in Baltimore, MD in September 2011 and Portland, OR in December 2011.
+CSA staff have been instructors for the FTA’s noise and vibration impact assessment training courses for over 10 years, with the most recent courses in St. Paul, MN in April 2013 and Atlanta, GA in June 2013.
 The three day course, sponsored by the National Transit Institute, covers the entire noise and vibration guidance manual, including screening, general and detailed assessments for noise and vibration, along with information on mitigation measures and construction noise and vibration.
 CSA staff have taught over 300 students, including consultants, state DOT and agency staff, and FTA regional and headquarters staff.

 Northampton Lumberyard Vibration Assessments